-The Organization has conducted an evaluation of potential subsequent events occurring after the statement of financial position date through February 10, 2021, which is the date the financial statements are available to be issued.
-See Note G.
+The Organization has conducted an evaluation of potential subsequent events occurring after the statement of financial position date through February 16, 2022, which is the date the financial statements are available to be issued.
+No subsequent events requiring disclosure were noted.